-All requests for importation of CFIA-regulated animal pathogens must be pre-approved (reviewed/signed) by MUN's BSO.
-All laboratories that work with the above mentioned biohazardous materials must be listed on a current Biosafety Certificate.
+All requests for importation of CFIA-regulated animal pathogens must be pre-approved (signed) by MUN's BSO.
+All laboratories that work with the above mentioned biohazardous materials must be listed on a current Biosafety Certificate after successful inspection by MUN's BSO.